 - For your first posting, it would be useful to introduce yourself to the group.

-- Avoid typing in ALL CAPS, it is considered SHOUTING and should generally be avoided except for emphasis.
+- Avoid typing in ALL CAPS which is considered “SHOUTING”.

 - Long posts without paragraph breaks are difficult to read.
-White space is easy on the eyes.
+White space is easier on the eyes.

-- Since messages are cumulative, it is best to add your comment to the TOP of the message to which you are replying.
+- Since messages are cumulative, it is best to add your comment to the top of the message to which you are replying.
 An exception is when replying to a lengthy post in which case a comment can be placed below each section.
 It is useful to highlight your comments by using different text as well as deleting extraneous material such as taglines from the end of the message.

-- CHANGE the subject if you are substantially changing the topic of discussion to reflect the new thread.
+- Change the subject in the Subject Heading if you are substantially changing the topic of discussion to reflect the new thread.

-- It is also courteous to be considerate of others time.
+- It is courteous to be considerate of others time.
 A reply to the group that doesn't add anything may not be necessary.
-This includes messages like the following: “me too,” “thanks,” questions to specific individuals, etc.To unsubscribe from this list,
+These include messages like the following: “me too,” “thanks,” questions to specific individuals, etc.).